 The 1-10V method of control is a low current system (typically 1mA) meaning it can be run along relatively thin cables with little voltage drop and depending on dimmer manufacturer recommendations.
 This allows for up to 50 LED dimmable drivers on one wall mounted dimmer.

 GRID - What is Digital Addressable Lighting Interface?

 It is a testing and control system, programmed by the DALI controller/system.
 The fitting will enter a self-commissioning phase; DALI Units also offer status feedback reports to the system.
 Once the module has received a valid DALI command, the module enters DALI mode and adopts default settings for test pre-programmed.

 DALI is a digital communications protocol that was developed for the lighting industry.
 A separate control wire of BUS is used to send digital information to light fittings and allows the individual light fittings and sensors to communicate with an advanced lighting control system.
 Although DALI is a standard protocol beware of mixing components between manufacturers with our testing first.
 Along with the correct LED Driver the DALI system requires additional control equipment including DALI BUS controllers, power supplies, sensors and user interfaces.

-Frequently, when a project has hundreds of ﬁttings to be installed and the contractor would like to bring down the installation time of the fitting to allow them to complete the project in a shorter time frame, we are asked to perform the following conversion.
+When a project requires installation of hundreds of ﬁttings and the contractor would like to reduce the installation time to complete the project in a shorter time frame, we are asked to perform the following conversion.